 The calculation shall be validated by tests.
-Brake performance calculation in accordance with UIC 544-1 shall be validated as set out in UIC 544-1:2014.
+Brake performance calculation in accordance with the specification referenced in Appendix D Index [17] shall be validated as set out in the same specification or in the specification referenced in Appendix D, Index [58].

-A brake performance calculation performed in accordance with the UIC leaflet 544-1:2014 has to be validated as set out in the UIC leaflet.
-The UIC leaflet describes some exemptions, for which tests are not always necessary1.
+A brake performance calculation performed in accordance with the standard quoted in TSI has to be validated as set out in the UIC leaflet.
+If the UIC leaflet is used, the UIC leaflet describes some exemptions, for which tests are not always necessary1.

-2.3.17 Point 4.2.4.3.3: Brake - Thermal capacity
+2.3.19 Point 4.2.4.3.3: Brake - Thermal capacity